astropy/astropy/docs/timeseries/lombscargle.rst

 fit.
 With this in mind, it is often helpful to plot the best-fit sinusoid over the phased data.

-This best-fit sinusoid can be computed using the :func:`~astropy.stats.LombScargle.model` method of the :class:`~astropy.stats.LombScargle` object:
+This best-fit sinusoid can be computed using the :func:`~astropy.timeseries.LombScargle.model` method of the :class:`~astropy.timeseries.LombScargle` object:

 >>> best_frequency = frequency[np.argmax(power)]
 >>> t_fit = np.linspace(0, 1)